 The title page should include:

 The title of the article should be precise and brief.
 Authors should avoid the use of non-standard abbreviations.
-Use initial capital letter for each title word.
-The authors will be required to provide their full names and the institutional affiliations by numbers in superscripts.
+Use an initial capital letter for each title word.
+The authors will be required to provide their full names and institutional affiliations by numbers in superscripts.
 The Corresponding Author should be remarked with a superscripted asterisk.
 Authors are expected to consider carefully the list and order of authors before submitting their manuscript.

 - Abstract